maansi33/React-assignment/README.md

 ✅ 5.
 Open the App
 Press w to open the app in the web browser.
 Scan the QR code using the Expo Go app on your Android/iOS device for mobile view.
 📱 Expo Go App Links
 Download for iOS
 Download for Android
+o app on your Android/iOS device for mobile view.
+📱 Expo Go App Links
+Download for iOS
+Download for Android